Thank you for visiting us at Wallace Station!

 Smithtown Seafood, Lexington, Kentucky

 Smithtown Seafood is in the Bread Box on West Sixth Street, adjacent to West Sixth Brewing Co., and now also at The Summit at Fritz Farm.
 We make everything on the menu from scratch, and whenever possible, with locally raised ingredients.

 Our menu is both familiar and creative, emphasizing local foods and old-fashioned Kentucky recipes in dishes such as Beer Cheese with West Sixth Smithtown Porter, wild-caught fried catfish, salads and ethnic seafood dishes, vegetarian specialties and much more.
 The West Sixth location also offers burgers and tilapia dishes, with tilapia that's grown at FoodChain, our back-door neighbor!

 Glenn’s Creek Café, Woodford Reserve Distillery, Versailles, Kentucky

 Glenn’s Creek Café's mission is to prepare tasty food that reflects all the distinctive flavors found in the Woodford Reserve flavor wheel.
 Chef Paul Hieb and his team take a creative approach to Kentucky cooking by combining international flavors with some of our local recipes.
 The staff uses as many local ingredients as possible in its scratch-made menu, including Stone Cross Farm pork, beef and chicken.
 “Glenn’s Creek is one of the most beautiful spots for lunch in Kentucky, and maybe the entire United States,” owner/executive chef Ouita Michel said.
 “The visitor center dining area is sophisticated and warm, and in summery weather, guests can dine on the porch amid the storied magnificence of the Bluegrass.”

 Honeywood is Ouita Michel’s largest restaurant, with table service, a stylish bar and food that is fresh, locally sourced when possible, and creatively prepared but with a strong nod to Kentucky’s food traditions.
-Inside Honeywood, locally crafted reclaimed-wood table tops and wood floors are juxtaposed with soaring windows.
+Inside Honeywood, locally crafted reclaimed-wood tabletops and wood floors are juxtaposed with soaring windows.
 “As with all our restaurants, we want our neighbors to feel a true sense of welcome and to know how grateful we are for their support,” Michel said.
 Honeywood, at The Summit at Fritz Farm in Lexington, was recently mentioned in the Zagat Guide article, "30 Most Exciting Food Cities in America 2017."